IanToujou/Project-Atlas-Docs/Writerside/topics/Installation.md

 </procedure>

 <warning title="Server Reloads">
-    We recommend to <b>always</b> restart the server completely, to avoid bugs.
-Normally, a reload will do the job, but we highly advice against it, especially if there are more than 10 players online.
+    We recommend <b>always</b> restarting the server completely, to avoid bugs.
+Normally, a reload will do the job, but we highly advise against it, especially if there are more than 10 players online.
 </warning>